liferay/liferay-docs/develop/learning-paths/mobile/articles/06-using-your-screenlets/03-using-get-entries-screenlet.markdown

 ## Adding the Fragment to the Activity [](id=adding-the-fragment-to-the-activity)

-When you used the Guestbook Mobile SDK to display entries, you did so with a [fragment transaction](http://developer.android.com/guide/components/fragments.html#Transactions).
+When you used the Guestbook Mobile SDK directly in the fragment, you displayed the entries in the activity by using a
+[fragment transaction](http://developer.android.com/guide/components/fragments.html#Transactions).
 You'll do the same thing here.
-Since you need to display the selected guestbook's entries, you need to perform the fragment transaction in the `onItemClicked` method of `GuestbooksActivity`.
-Currently, `onItemClicked` changes the Action Bar's title to the selected guestbook and then closes the drawer.
+Since you need to display the selected guestbook's entries, you must perform the fragment transaction in the `onItemClicked` method of `GuestbooksActivity`.
+Currently, `onItemClicked` only changes the Action Bar's title to the selected guestbook's name and then closes the navigation drawer.
 Now you'll add `EntriesFragment` to this method via a fragment transaction.
 Replace the `onItemClicked` method in `GuestbooksActivity` with the following code:

     @Override
     public void onItemClicked(final GuestbookModel guestbook) {